tylerlong/glip-ping-chatbot/README.md

 ## Tutorials

-- If you want to create a Glip chatbot and deploy it to your own server, please [read this tutorial](https://github.com/tylerlong/glip-ping-chatbot/tree/express) or [watch this video](https://youtu.be/CR66cwHvsOI).
+- If you want to create a Glip chatbot and deploy it to your own server, please [read this tutorial](https://github.com/tylerlong/glip-ping-chatbot/tree/express).
-- If you want to create a Glip chatbot and deploy it to AWS Lambda, please [read this tutorial](https://github.com/tylerlong/glip-ping-chatbot/tree/lambda) or [watch this video](https://youtu.be/JoEMXYmtn4Y).
+- If you want to create a Glip chatbot and deploy it to AWS Lambda, please [read this tutorial](https://github.com/tylerlong/glip-ping-chatbot/tree/lambda).

 ### Add the bot to Glip